 STORY STRUCTURE OF “FLOWERING JUDAS”

-Laura’s weakness is that she is a woman in a patriarchal culture, in which she is expected to subordinate her own feelings for that of a man.
+Laura’s shortcoming is that she is a woman in a patriarchal culture, in which she is expected to subordinate her own feelings for that of a man.
 She also appears to be displaced — an American woman living in Mexico.
 She doesn’t seem to have the emotional support of long-term female friends.
 (She teaches English in a foreign country — in this respect she reminds me of Miss Brill from the Katherine Mansfield short story.)

 Laura is also young — 22 years old.
 In psychological terms she is suppressing her emotions.
 Porter explains her psychology at times throughout her narration: She tells herself that throwing the flower was a mistake, for she is twenty-two years old and knows better; but she refuses to regret it, and persuades herself that her negation of all external events as they occur is a sign that she is gradually perfecting herself in the stoicism she strives to cultivate against that disaster she fears, though she cannot name it.
 Another way of putting that: She suppresses her own intuition, learned after a lifetime living as female, thinking that the ideals of the masculine stoicism will serve her better.
 Porter’s father was reportedly a big reader, and read a lot of rationalists.
 Porter probably learned the concepts of Stoicism from him.
 Modern Stoics are keen to point out that Stoicism isn’t limited to men, despite the original Stoics often drawing a distinction between ‘manly’ (ideal) and ‘effeminate’ (not ideal).
 This doesn’t change the fact that throughout recent history, the ideals of Stoicism have been coded as masculine: strength, fortitude, freedom from passions such as anger and petulance.
 So when the narrator of “Flowering Judas” writes that Laura is ‘not at home in the world’, this is because she is trying to bend herself to a world in which feminine ideals are intolerable.